Accommodation needed for this tour

 We offer a free accommodation booking service, however if you would like to book your own accommodation, you will receive £5 off per person.
 Please select your requirements below:

-*Due to Covid-19, we have closed departures for this tour until 2021.
-We apologise for any inconvenience this may cause*
+*Due to Covid-19, we have closed departures for this tour until further notice.
+We apologise for any inconvenience caused.*

 Your 5 day Orkney small group tour takes in the best Scotland has to offer.
 Experience the Orkney Islands, spend overnight in Ullapool, part of the North Coast 500, and see wildlife, lochs, castles and more on your 5 day tour.

 Day 1 - The journey from Glasgow to Inverness

 Starting from Glasgow, our 5 Day Orkney and the Northern Highlands tour heads north to the village of Luss on the shores of Loch Lomond.
 After some time here admiring the beauty of the loch we travel on to Tyndrum at the south edge of Rannoch Moor for some lunch before heading to Glencoe, site of one of the most notorious mass murders in Scottish history.
 Enjoy a short walk and take in the atmosphere of the dramatic valley.
 Afterwards we move on to Fort Augustus where you will have the option to take a cruise* on the loch.
 After your cruise we will pause for photos of the loch-side ruins of Urquhart Castle before travelling to Inverness where day 1 of the tour ends.

 We depart early from Inverness and head to the charming village of Golspie for a short break before a visit to the nearby Carn Liath, an Iron Age broch (stone tower).
 After spending some time exploring the broch our tour continues on for a photo stop at the Emigrants Statue that overlooks the village of Helmsdale.